AnimeshRy/AnimeshRy/README.md

 **Talking about Personal Stuff:**

-- 👨🏽‍💻 I’m currently looking to collaberate on open source projects or ideas
+- 👨🏽‍💻 I’m currently not taking any more projects
 - 🌱 I write articles for [@Meusec](https://www.meusec.com/) and archive them [here](https://animeshry.github.io/blog/)
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: [@AnimeshRy](https://twitter.com/AnimeshRy)